About Graduate Admission

-All materials submitted in the process of applying to the University become the property of the University and will not be returned to the applicant.
-Section 4.29, Texas Education Code provides legal penalties for any alteration of academic records or transcripts with the intent to use such a document fraudulently or permit the fraudulent use of such a document.
+All materials submitted in the process of applying to the university become the property of the university and will not be returned to the applicant.
 Falsifying or omitting information may result in withdrawal of any offer of acceptance, cancellation of enrollment, and/or disciplinary actions.

 An official transcript demonstrating the completion of a master's degree, submitted at the time of enrollment, is required for admission to a doctoral degree.
 Some departments admit highly qualified candidates directly to the doctoral program from a bachelor's degree.

 Graduate Admission Examination Scores (GRE, GMAT)

 Standardized test scores must be official and reported directly by the Educational Testing Service (ETS) should be sent to The University of Texas at Dallas, Code 6897.
 The Graduate Management Admissions Test (GMAT) is required if applying to the Naveen Jindal School of Management and the Graduate Record Examination (GRE) revised General Test is required if applying to all other schools except the School of Arts and Humanities.
 Each degree program sets its own criteria for what constitutes a satisfactory score for degree-seeking admission (see http://www.utdallas.edu/admissions/graduate/degrees).